Menajahtwa: History

-The duo made their debut in 1992 on Eazy-E's EP, 5150: Home 4 tha Sick on the track entitled "Merry Muthafuckin' Xmas" alongside Eazy-E, Buckwheat and Atban Klann.
-Two years later, on August 23, 1994, Menajahtwa released their first and only album entitled Cha-Licious, which featured production from Eazy-E, DJ Yella, Rhythum D and DJ U-Neek.
+The duo made their debut in 1992 on Eazy-E's EP, 5150: Home 4 tha Sick on the track entitled "Merry Muthafuckin' Xmas" alongside Eazy-E, Buckwheat and the Atban Klann.
+Two years later, on August 23, 1994, Menajahtwa released their first album entitled Cha-Licious, which featured production from Eazy-E, DJ Yella, Rhythm D and DJ U-Neek.
 The album spawned two singles "La La La" and "Giv Tha Azz 2 No 1", however the album did not do well and neither the album nor the singles charted.
-Despite the albums' miscomings they would stay together for a few more years and appeared on Eazy-E's 1995 song "Gangsta Beat 4 Tha Street", and on Adina Howard's 1997 "Swerve On".
+Despite the albums' miscomings they would continue to make music and appeared on Eazy-E's 1996 posthumous song "Gangsta Beat 4 Tha Street", and on Adina Howard's 1997 "Swerve On".
 As well as writing Adina Howards "Freak And You Know It" produced by DJ Quik.
-Shortly after "Swerve On" the duo disbanded, but remain best friends to this day.
+In 1998, the duo rebranded as Twa-Zay and made a Double Album titled "Who'z Party".
+The main single of the album "Freaky Deaky" saw mild success but failed to chart along with the rest of the album.
+The duo disbanded the same year as the release of "Who'z Party" but remain friends to this day.